orthopus/01-mechanicals-tools/README.md

 You can manufacture the Toll holder for less than 5€ : more details in the *COSTS* file.

-To make your own Tennis Ball Holder, follow the **Process and Assembly manual**
+To make your own Tennis Ball Holder, follow the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md).

 ## CONTRIBUTION